This post may contain affiliate links. Please read my disclosure policy.

 Pasta salads — you can’t live without ’em.

 Plus, everyone loves an easy pasta salad, and a really, really good one wins the Marta Stewart award at potlucks, summer picnics and quick meals.

 Chicken pasta salad

-This pasta salad recipe features chicken breasts seasoned with Mediterranean herbs de Provence, cannellini beans, lots of greens and a zingy lemon-Dijon dressing.
+This pasta salad recipe features chicken breasts seasoned with Mediterranean herbs de Provence, cannellini beans, handfuls of greens and a zingy lemon-Dijon dressing.

 This is a great dish to make-ahead, and perfect for those days when you want a quick, one-dish supper.

 I prefer to use fresh herbs for most cooking, but there are some dried herbs that deserve a place on the spice shelf, and Herbs de Provence is one of them.